pakesson/tt_simon_spi/docs/info.md

 Automated tests using [cocotb](https://www.cocotb.org/) and [pytest](https://docs.pytest.org/en/stable/) can be found under `test/`.

-The easiest way to use this project is by through MicroPython on the Tiny Tapeout demo board.
+The easiest way to use this project is through MicroPython on the Tiny Tapeout demo board.

 After the MicroPython examples below, this section also shows how to use an external FTDI breakout board to communicate through the bidirectional Pmod header from Python scripts running on a PC.
 Other external devices, such as microcontrollers or other SPI adapters, can be used in the same way.